 Do not read too much into the Portfolio's performance over the last six months or try to extrapolate those returns far into the future.
-Quarterly, and even annual results can be almost as random as monthly or daily performance.
-Even a short two-and-a-half-year track record of outperformance does not guarantee future outperformance.
-It could be attributable to luck, skill, or a mixture of both.
+Quarterly and even annual results can be almost as random as monthly or daily performance.
+Even a short two-and-a-half-year track record can be attributable to luck, skill, or a mixture of both.

 We have spoken with many investors recently who are very focused on what the market and economy are going to do.
 There are concerns we are in the longest economic recovery in history and therefore potentially near the end of a business cycle while the market is trading near all-time highs.
 Many fear an imminent crash is right around the corner.
-From our experience we have only known two types of investors: those who can't time the market, and those who do not know they can't time the market.
-It's truly astonishing the amount of effort that goes into trying to predict the unpredictable and how many believe in their ability to explain the unexplainable ...with the help of hindsight of course.
+There's a saying that there are only two types of investors, those who can't time the market, and those who do not know they can't time the market.
+It's truly astonishing the amount of effort that goes into trying to predict the unpredictable and how many believe in their ability to explain the inexplicable ...with the help of hindsight of course.

 Last quarter we briefly spoke about the normal cognitive bias of loss aversion.
 It is human nature to fear losing what you already have.
 The idea of seeing one's savings decline by 10%, 20%, or even 37% like it did during 2008, is so painful that it feels better to stay in safer assets such as cash and bonds.
-While the 37% lost in 2008 scarred many investors, the +27% return in 2009, or +32% in 2013, or +22% in 2017 seem to have made less of an impression.
+While the 37% lost in 2008 scarred many investors, the S&P 500's +27% return in 2009, or +32% in 2013, or +22% in 2017 seem to have made less of an impression.
 What has been the total cost to investors trying to time the next market crash?
 It's very likely that the unearned gains for investors that moved to cash and bonds out of fear of the next market dip far outweigh any losses during a single downturn.

 We fully expect to be managing the Saga Portfolio over many more years and hopefully decades if health permits.
 Inevitably we will go through multiple downturns, crashes, and any of the other strange things that can occur in the public markets.
-Instead of trying to predict when these unforeseeable events will occur, we claim ignorance.
-Our attitude is to be market agnostic since we do not believe we can predict it or position ourselves effectively to avoid it without lowering long-term expected returns.
-We spend little time worrying about macro-economic trends and even less time trying to apply predictions to them in order to manage the Portfolio.
+Instead of trying to predict when these events will occur, we take a more agnostic stance since we do not believe we can predict it or position ourselves effectively to avoid it without lowering long-term expected returns.
+We spend little time worrying about macro-economic trends and even less time trying to apply predictions to them in managing the Portfolio.

 Not only will we go through times of market chaos, we welcome them with open arms.
-During such times, asset valuations will also likely contract when optimism is less prevalent and fear takes over.
+During such times, asset valuations will also likely contract when optimism is lacking and fear takes over.
 During times of higher volatility, some companies move much more than others, potentially offering a specific investment at a much larger discount than before, providing the opportunity to reallocate part of the Portfolio from one idea we think is undervalued to another we think is even more undervalued.

 This is precisely what we did at the end of last year.
 Your returns would be lower today if we never went through the market correction during the fourth quarter of 2018.
-You may not have felt that at the time when your brokerage statement was down from the prior month, but we were able to reallocate the portfolio to companies that sold off to a much greater degree than others.
+You may not have felt that at the time when your brokerage statement was down from prior periods, but we were able to reallocate the portfolio to companies that sold off to a much greater degree than others.